mardoda/chicago-energy-analysis/README.md

-# Chicago Energy Consumption Analysis Using PySpark
+# Chicago Energy Consumption Analysis

 ## Project Overview
 This project involves analyzing energy consumption in Chicago, focusing on electrical and thermal energy usage.
-The analysis leverages PySpark to handle large datasets efficiently and perform complex data manipulations.
+The analysis leverages Python tools to handle large datasets efficiently and perform complex data manipulations.

 ## Data Import and Setup
-- **Initial Setup**: Configuration of Spark installation and session initialization.
+- **Initial Setup**: Configuration of the data processing environment.
-- **Data Import**: Data is imported from a CSV file to create initial dataframes for analysis.
+- **Data Import**: Data is imported from a CSV file, creating initial dataframes for analysis.

 ## Data Preparation
 1. **Data Cleaning**: